Freedom of religion in Singapore: Comments on Buddhism and Taoism by Pastor Rony Tan

-Expulsion of Indian imam
+Expulsion of Indian Imam

 In April 2017, Nalla Mohamed Abdul Jameel, the chief imam at Jamae Chulia Mosque for over seven years, was fined S$4,000 and repatriated to India after pleading guilty to "promoting enmity between different groups on the grounds of religion", and committing an "act prejudicial to the maintenance of harmony".
 In a video circulated online, the imam recited a prayer in Arabic that said “God help us against Jews and Christians”, among other things, was circulated online.
 He later apologised to Jewish and Christian leaders in closed-door meetings, saying that the additional supplication he read was not from the Quran, but an old Arabic text originating from his village in India.

 A statement by the Ministry of Home Affairs said the action was "taken with some regret".
 It described the imam as having worked diligently "attending to the needs of his congregation, and reaching out to other faiths" and was "not deliberately malicious.”

-Two Muslim Singaporeans were issued stern warnings in connection with the incident.
-One man was warned for posting the video on Facebook instead of filing a police report.
-Another, a Malay studies associate professor at the National University of Singapore, wrote a Facebook post that was seen to be made in support of the imam.
+Two Muslim Singaporeans received stern warnings related to the incident.
+One individual was cautioned for sharing the video on Facebook instead of reporting it to the police.
+The other, a Malay studies associate professor at the National University of Singapore, faced a warning for a Facebook post that was interpreted as expressing support for the imam.